txpipe-shop/sundae-swap/src/audit.typ

       #link("https://github.com/SundaeSwap-finance/sundae-contracts/blob/4a5f4f494665f7a110e89d5aa5425fd5cae2311a/validators/pool.ak#L415")[415]).
       However, if ADA is not in the pair of assets (A, B), the output value will have four assets: A, B, ADA and the pool NFT.
+      Therefore, the validation fails and it is not possible to create the pool.
     ],
     recommendation: [
       A quick solution is to fix the check so it compares to 3 or 4 depending